netlify/terraform-provider-netlify/docs/resources/environment_variable.md

 ### Optional

-- `scopes` (Set of String) One or more of builds, functions, runtime, and post-processing
+- `scopes` (Set of String) One or more of builds, functions, runtime, and post-processing.

+Customizing scopes is not supported on free plans.
+However, free plan users managing a secret environment variable can and must explicitly set this to `["builds", "functions", "runtime"]`.
 - `secret_values` (Attributes Set) (see [below for nested schema](#nestedatt--secret_values))
 - `site_id` (String)
 - `team_id` (String) Required if a default team was not configured in the provider configuration.